Sriram Raghavan on ‘Merry Christmas’ movie: ‘A slow-burning wild ride’

 The book is a thriller but is also about relationships.
 After Andhadhun, I didn’t want to do the twist-and-turns thing again.
 Merry Christmas is quieter.
 It’s the most expensive low-budget film ever made.

 I also love one-night stories, in which there is compression of time and space and what you know of the characters is only within a time frame.
 The first such film I saw was Yash Chopra’s Ittefaq.
 I felt it was more visceral than the film it was taken from, Signpost to Murder.
-Ittefaq has a beautiful sequence in which the characters are sitting in a room and talking for a long time.
+Ittefaq has a beautiful sequence in which Rajesh Khanna and Nanda are sitting in a room and talking for a long time.

 Without giving anything about Merry Christmas away, what can you tell us about the film?